telefonicaid/fiware-cygnus/doc/cygnus-ngsi/installation_and_administration_guide/configuration_examples.md

 +-----------------------------------+
 ```

-Its agent configuration file is the usal one:
+Its agent configuration file is the usual one:

 ```
 $ cat /usr/cygnus/conf/agent_simplest.conf